rustwasm/deprecated_rust_wasm_template/CONTRIBUTING.md

 ## Building

+### Native

-To build for the native target, run
+To build the crate for the native target, run

 ```
 cargo build